When Blizzard started revealing details of the expansion, they promised some fresh fish:

 These pools appear in zones where the named fish can also be caught by open-water fishing, except for Furious Crawdad, which can only be caught from Highland Mixed Schools.
 All pools also sometimes contain the same other (non-fish) items caught from open-water fishing, such as Curious Crate and Goldenscale Vendorfish.

 In lower parts of Nagrand, Pure Water pools are mixed with Bluefish and Mudfish Schools.
-However, the Elemental Plateau (above the Throne of the Elements) in Nagrand contains a separate set of six pool spawning points where only Pure Water pools appear.
+However, the Elemental Plateau (above the Throne of the Elements) in Nagrand (Outland) contains a separate set of six pool spawning points where only Pure Water pools appear.
 This area requires a flying mount or (Druid) flying ability to reach.
 See the Fishing Pure Water topic for more information about fishing these pools.

 Pool Catch Rates